dmil/hks-coursework/github.md

 ## Try It

-Put an endorsement on someone else's site.
+Put an endorsement on someone else's site using the same method, forking and open source collaboration.

 ## Finally